thousandbrainsproject/monty_lab/dmc_configs/dmc_configs/README.md

 This means performance is evaluated with:
 - 10 morphologically similar objects
-  - This config should therefore also use the model trained on the 10 morphologically similar objects.
 - Random rotations
 - Sensor noise
 - Hypothesis-testing policy active
 - No voting

 The main output measure is a dendrogram showing evidence score clustering for the 10 objects.

+**Notes:**
+- Although evaluating on 10 objects, the model is trained on 77 objects.
+- We need to run this experiment with SELECTIVE logging on so we get the evidence values to analyze.

 **TODO:**
 - Config needs specification, including training config for similar objects in `dmc_pretrain_experiments.py`.